Insha1555/GitCmd/README.md

 #Learning the Basic Git Cmd using the vscode

-#This is my secong command
+#This is my second command